 The lightweight and efficient Travel series of electric motors have been the small outboards of choice for small racing yachts and dinghies, including the popular one-design keelboat, the J/70 class, for several years now.
 The Travel 1003 and top-of-the-line Travel 1103 C do everything a 3-HP petrol outboard can but are lighter, quieter, cleaner, and more convenient.
 These efficiency stars can be quickly charged, power on at the push of a button, and keep the decks and lazarette clean with no risk of fuel and oil spills spoiling race day or the environment.

-Forward-thinking sailing clubs and federations are building on this successful e-mobility application by electrifying their coaching boats and harbour support vessels.
-The Cruise 10.0 electric outboard is now shipping with a new, quieter gearbox which allows easy communication between the coach and crew.
+Forward-thinking sailing clubs and federations are building on this successful e-mobility application by electrifying their coaching boats and harbor support vessels.
+The Cruise 10.0 electric outboard is now shipping with a new, quieter gearbox that allows easy communication between coach and crew.

 Whether your EV charges dockside or streetside, lithium-based batteries are the technology of choice for e-mobility applications.
 The cell modules used in the Power 48-5000 are also used in the BMW i3.